CYLaiMDPhD/Clustering_Cryptocurrencies/README.md

 ## Overview
-This project demonstrates some fundamental steps in unsupervised machine learning using the SciKit Learn module and a sample dataset of cryptocurrency trading metrics.
-The data was cleaned, transformed, and scaled using pandas.
-Feature dimensions were reduced by principle component analysis.
-Finally, a kmeans algorithm as applied to cluster data into four clusters and visualized using hvplot.
+This project demonstrates some fundamental steps in unsupervised machine learning using the SciKit Learn module and a sample dataset of cryptocurrency properties.
+The data was cleaned and transformed using pandas.
+Specifically, the algorithm and proof type features were converted to 96 features by one-hot encoding.
+Feature dimensions were then reduced to three componenets by principle component analysis and scaled using StandardScaler.
+Finally, a k-means algorithm as applied to cluster data into four clusters and visualized using hvplot.

 **Data Source:**
 A dataset of crytocurrency trading data provided by course as csv file.

 **Figure 1: Elbow Curve to Determine Best Number of Clusters for K-Means Algorithm**